 Barcelona, 25 April, 2025

-CIDOB, Elisabets, 12, 08001 Barcelona

-Organised by: CIDOB, with the support of the Citizens, Equality, Rights and Values Programme (CERV) of the European Commission.
+CIDOB, Elisabets,12, 08001 Barcelona Organised by: CIDOB, with the support of the Citizens, Equality, Rights and Values Programme (CERV) of the European Commission

-The seminar Global implications of the war in Ukraine and challenges for a new security order is part of a larger project entitled "Post-war Europe: How can we rebuild our security architecture?" co-managed by BIGS (Germany), CIDOB (Spain), Egmont (Belgium), IEP (Germany), Ifri (France), KEW (Poland), oiip (Austria), and SFPA (Slovakia).
+The seminar Global implications of the war in Ukraine and challenges for a new security order is organised in the framework of the DigiDem-EU project and belongs to the "Post-war Europe: How can we rebuild our security architecture?" series of workshops co-managed by BIGS (Germany), CIDOB (Spain), Egmont (Belgium), IEP (Germany), Ifri (France), KEW (Poland), oiip (Austria), and SFPA (Slovakia).
 The year 2025 marks the 35th anniversary of the Paris Charter and the 50th anniversary of the Helsinki Accords.
 In the run-up to these anniversaries, European governments will examine the achievements and failures of the European security architecture and look for solutions to overcome the deep rifts that characterize this architecture.